Carbon County Railway History

 The second Carbon County Railway was organized on July 28, 1922 as a subsidiary of Utah Coal & Coke Company, which itself was a subsidiary of Columbia Steel Corporation.
 Its intended purpose was to construct, own, operate and maintain a railroad between a junction with the Denver & Rio Grande Western Railroad at mile post 13 on D&RGW's Sunnyside Branch, and the mines and mining properties lying in a general southeasterly direction from that junction point, a distance of about 4.79 miles.
 The connection to the D&RGW was named Columbia Junction, and was four miles from the end of the Sunnyside Branch.
 (Utah corporation, index number 15468)

 The construction of the Carbon County Railway was approved on August 24, 1922, following a public hearing on August 15, 1922, and grading work starting on September 5, 1922.
 Upon receiving federal ICC approval on January 20, 1923 to build its road, the railroad said that it expected work to be complete by May 1, 1923.
 Formal operation commenced on July 5, 1923.
-First coal was shipped from the Columbia Mine in mid September 1923.
-There were 200 miners working at the time.

 A public hearing was held before the Public Utilities Commission of Utah in Salt Lake City on August 15, 1922.
 The construction of the railroad was approved on August 24th.
 The railway's stock was owned by the same individuals who also controlled the Utah Coal & Coke Company.
 (Utah corporation, index number 571)